 Forest to Classroom

-The program format will vary depending on the topic, but will include tours of a variety of natural areas, chances to interact and learn from professionals within the natural resources and forestry community, tours of production facilities, and training in environmental education curriculum to promote classroom implementation.
-In Forest to Classroom, teachers also lead their own professional development though participation in an implementation forum.
+The program format will vary depending on the topic but may include tours of a variety of natural areas, chances to interact and learn from professionals within the natural resources and forestry community, tours of production facilities, and training in environmental education curriculum to promote classroom implementation.
+In Forest to Classroom, teachers also lead their own professional development through participation in an implementation forum.
 This arrangement provides every F2C teacher an opportunity to share their expertise as well as gain knowledge to meet their individual needs.

-We will be based out of the North Carolina Justice Academy in Edneyville.
-We will be staying onsite in double occupancy hotel-style rooms.
+We will be based out of the Hampton Inn & Suites Charlotte-Airport.
+Participants will be staying onsite in double occupancy rooms.

-Applicants will be notified of their acceptance status by May 12, 2018.
-Upon selection, all participants will be required to submit a $75 nonrefundable deposit and additional informational forms to complete the registration process and secure their spot in the program.
+Applicants will be notified of their acceptance no later than May 1, 2020.
+Upon selection, participants will be required to submit a $75 nonrefundable registration fee and with additional information to complete the registration process and secure their spot in the program.
 All lodging, most meals, and travel during the program are provided through generous sponsorship from NC State University Extension Forestry’s Renewable Resources Extension Act grant funding and additional program partners including the NC Urban Forest Council and the NC Forest Service Urban & Community Forestry program.

 For More Information: